BLM Leasing System Reform

 Most significant are some long-overdue changes in the way that leasing nominations are processed.
 When the current competitive leasing system was first adopted in 1987, BLM’s re-offering of lands for leasing, upon the expiration of a prior lease, was a routine matter: to verify that the lands were in fact available; obtain the consent of the surface management agency (if any); and identify any stipulations that the surface management agency and/or BLM found to be warranted — all of which could sometimes be achieved in a matter of weeks, and rarely more than a few months.
-But in the years since then, the process has grown increasingly protracted, as BLM policy changes, imposing additional requirements, have conspired with worsening shortages of BLM staff to carry out those requirements.
-The result is that delays between the filing of an expression of interest (i.e., a leasing nomination) and BLM’s offering of the lands for leasing are now commonly measured in years.
+But in the years since then, the process grew increasingly protracted, as BLM policy changes, which imposed additional requirements, conspired with worsening shortages of BLM staff to carry out those requirements.
+The result was that delays between the filing of an expression of interest (i.e., a leasing nomination), and BLM’s offering of the lands for leasing, commonly came to be measured in years.

 (BLM’s recent move to a new centralized system for filing nominations — the National Fluids Lease Sale System — may itself improve the process somewhat.
 EOI’s may now be filed electronically on a nationwide website, at https://nflss.blm.gov.
 Once an EOI is filed through the website, it should automatically be routed to the appropriate BLM State Office.)